animatedmax/spring-data-geode/src/main/markdown/reference/serialization.md

 For more details about wiring functionality, see [Wiring `Declarable` Components](data.html#wiring-declarable-components) in _Working with GemFire APIs_.

-To use the Spring Data for GemFire `Instantiator`, declare it as a bean, as the following example shows:
+To use the Spring Data for VMware GemFire `Instantiator`, declare it as a bean, as the following example shows:

 ```highlight